InertialObserver/emberQApp/README.md

 # Ember Question & Answer App (Noch Fragen?)

-This is a simple question and answer app built using ember.js (not CLI) as a project for Epicodus.
+This is a simple question and answer app built using ember.js as a project for Epicodus.

 # Creator